The trusted partner who provides solutions to accelerate the development of your long-acting injectable with microsphere feasibility solutions

 Develop a target product profile and design a screening study using best-in-class PURASORB® polymers.

-Generate small batches of microparticles containing your API for characterization.
+Generate small batches of microparticles containing your API using Micropore Technologies’ membrane emulsification approach or traditional homogenization.

 Characterize Microparticles and Share Findings